anti-robtop-alliance/gd-account-harvester/README.md

 - Brute force:
     - `./accharvester --brute-login [Username file] [Password file] [Workers]`
     - Password:Username combos will be outputed to the terminal or console.

+You can also use the filter <username> in your password list.